sofarsounds/API-Documentation/source/index.html.md

 start_time | The start time/date of the event
 end_time | The end time/date of the event
-ticket_price | The price of a ticket (charged in the cities currency)
+ticket_price | The price of a ticket (charged in the cities currency) event_url | The full url that leads to the event page